About

 His work is informed by extensive travel across the Middle East, Europe, Africa, Asia, and the Americas, with a particular focus on religious practices and communities underrepresented in mainstream media.
 Lodi’s approach prioritises trust and ethical engagement, allowing scenes to unfold naturally rather than be directed.
 This methodology is evident in his ongoing documentary projects and photo essays, which blend silent observation with intimate portraiture to convey a tangible sense of place while maintaining the dignity of his subjects.

 Lodi’s photography has received national and international recognition, including being named Australian People Photographer of the Year (Overall Winner).
 His work has also been recognised by major international competitions including the Chromatic Photography Awards, LensCulture, and the Siena International Photo Awards.
+He has written articles and had his work featured in Australian Photography Magazine.
 Alongside his photographic practice, Lodi is an experienced middle and high school educator, bringing a critical and reflective perspective to visual storytelling and media literacy.

 Off the page, he’d mostly describe himself as a very lucky idiot with a camera and a backpack, trying to pay attention.